New reporting requirements for business owners Small businesses to disclose more information about ownership. Update by Felicia Chang

 Disclosures

-This report was prepared by Westmount Asset Management, LLC (“Westmount”).
+This report was prepared by Westmount Partners, LLC (“Westmount”).
 Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission.
 The information contained in this report was prepared using sources that Westmount believes are reliable, but Westmount does not guarantee its accuracy.
 The information reflects subjective judgments, assumptions and Westmount’s opinion on the date made and may change without notice.
 Westmount undertakes no obligation to update this information.
 It is for information purposes only and should not be used or construed as investment, legal or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
 No part of this report may be copied in any form, by any means, or redistributed, published, circulated or commercially exploited in any manner without Westmount’s prior written consent.

 If you have any comments or questions about this article, please contact us at info@westmount.com.